Political positions of Susan Collins: China

-Ahead of President Obama and President of the People's Republic of China Xi Jinping holding a meeting at an informal retreat in June 2013, Collins cosponsored legislation that would expand American law to authorize the Commerce Department to impose "countervailing duties" in response to subsidized imports through mandating a Commerce Department investigation to determine if currency manipulation counted as a form of subsidy.
+Ahead of President Obama and President of China Xi Jinping holding a meeting at an informal retreat in June 2013, Collins cosponsored legislation that would expand American law to authorize the Commerce Department to impose "countervailing duties" in response to subsidized imports through mandating a Commerce Department investigation to determine if currency manipulation counted as a form of subsidy.
 The bill also contained a provision mandating that the Treasury Department designate countries with "fundamentally misaligned currencies" and was sponsored at a time of a recent rise in the Chinese currency to the highest level since 2005.

 Following reports of China-based hackers breaking into the computer networks of the U.S. government personnel office and stealing information identifying at least 4 million federal workers in June 2015, Collins commented that the hacking was "yet another indication of a foreign power probing successfully and focusing on what appears to be data that would identify people with security clearances."

 In April 2018, Collins stated her belief that the US needed "a more nuanced approach" in dealing with China but gave President Trump "credit for levying these tariffs against the Chinese, with whom we've talked for a decade about their unfair trade practices and their theft of intellectual property from American firms."
 She added that while the US needed to toughen its stance against China, it would need to do this in a manner that did not create "a trade war and retaliation that will end up with our European and Asian competitors getting business that otherwise would have come to American farmers."

 In June 2018, Collins cosponsored a bipartisan bill to reinstate penalties on ZTE for export control violations and to bar American government agencies from either purchasing or leasing equipment or services from ZTE or Huawei.
 The bill was offered as an amendment to the National Defense Authorization Act and was in direct contrast to the Trump administration's announced intent to ease sanctions on ZTE.

 In January 2019, Collins was a cosponsor of legislation unveiled by Marco Rubio and Mark Warner to "combat tech-specific threats to national security posed by foreign actors like China and ensure U.S. technological supremacy by improving interagency coordination across the U.S. government" through the formation of a White House Office of Critical Technologies and Security.
 The proposed office would be responsible for coordinating across agencies and developing a long-term strategy across the entire government with the aim of protecting "against state-sponsored technology theft and risks to critical supply chains."